ishaanshah/GSoC-Proposal/Proposal.md

 To implement other kinds of graphs some changes have to be made to the database schema and the data flow
 ## Todo: Figure out the backend an put it over here

+# Graphs and Statistics which can be shown
+The graphs to be shown can be classified into two different catagories:

+## User Statistics
+These graphs tell the user about his/her listening history and habits.<br>
+The graphs that can be shown in this section are
+- **Listening Activity**: The number of listens submitted to listenbrainz in the last week/month/year.
+- **Top Artist**: The top artists that the user has listened to.
+- **Top Albums**: The top releases that the user has listened to.
+- **Top Songs**: The top songs that the user has listened to.
+- **Genre Graph**: The top 5 genres that the user has listened to by percentage.
+- **Daily Activity**: This graph shows when the user is most active during the day.

+## Sitewide Statistics

 # About Me
 I am a first year student at International Institute of Information Technology, Hyderabad.
 I started working with ListenBrainz since January and have learnt quite a few things along the way.
 You can find the list of Pull Requests that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).